 - Details of child protection conferences or meetings attended regarding children (names of children are not shared)

 - Numbers of children identified in need of early help support

 - Numbers of child who have an Early Help Plan

 - Numbers of children who are, or have been, subject to a Child in Need or Child Protection Plan

-7.4 The Governors, Headteacher and Designated Staff will work together on any aspect of Safeguarding and Child Protection that is identified as an area for development over the coming year.
+7.4 The trustees, Headteacher and Designated Staff will work together on any aspect of Safeguarding and Child Protection that is identified as an area for development over the coming year.

-7.5 Our Policy will be reviewed annually with Governors.
+7.5 Our Policy will be reviewed annually by trustees.

 7.6 This Policy was last reviewed in March 2018 and is due for review in Spring 2019.